-As of June 30, 2012, we had placed orders for 12 new helicopters.
-Delivery dates for these helicopters have yet to be determined.
+As of September 30, 2012, we had placed orders for 12 new helicopters.
+Two of these helicopters are scheduled to be delivered in 2012, two in 2014 and three in 2015.
+Delivery dates for the remaining five helicopters have yet to be determined.
 Many of our new helicopters may not be covered by customer contracts when they are placed into service, and we cannot assure you as to when we will be able to utilize these new helicopters or on what terms.
 To the extent our helicopters are covered by a customer contract, many of these contracts are short-term, requiring us to seek renewals frequently.
 We also expect that some of our customers may request new helicopters in lieu of our existing helicopters, which could adversely affect the utilization of our existing fleet.